nerdySingh/CloudComputingPA2/README.md

 # CloudComputingPA2
 Cloud Computing Assignment 2 by Ion Raicu CS-553 IIT.

-Sorting Large datasets of 128 GB, 1 TB with Hadoop, Spark, Shared Memory and MPI
+Sorting Large datasets of 128 GB, 1 TB with Shared Memory and MPI on AWS and Chameleon.

 SHARED MEMORY TERA SORT